Kermitofx/Unalix/README.md

 ### Why would this be useful to me?

+#### Privacy

 It is quite common to share links within Telegram, whether they are conversations with other users or within groups.
 Most people don't check links before sending them, they just copy and paste.
 This is the biggest problem.

 Links we share may contain tracking parameters related to services such as [Google Analytics](http://en.wikipedia.org/wiki/Google_Analytics) or [Google Ads](http://en.wikipedia.org/wiki/Google_Ads).
 The sole purpose of these parameters is to track and collect information about our online browsing.

 By sharing links like these, we are not only compromising our privacy, but we are also compromising the privacy of users who click on the link sent by us.
 To avoid this, it is always necessary to check a link before sending them.
 We must analyze and remove the tracking parameters present in it.

+#### It is simple and fast

 Analyzing and removing tracking parameters can be a very difficult and complicated task.
 Depending on the size of the link and/or the number of characters in it, it is not clear which fields are being used for online tracking purposes and which are not.

 Unalix has a list of [specific rules](http://github.com/SnwMds/Unalix/tree/master/Rules) that aims to remove these tracking parameters.
 They can remove all tracking fields without breaking the link.
-It is simple and fast.

 ### How to use?